 While you could say that this does the value of the library in providing information, it almost is shown as a book depository and doesn’t have any other services.
 It still, obviously, had value to the community, and that is, I suppose, shown.
 Stereotypes could have been avoided by not having to librarians who are old White women and making the library a bit more modern (like the Arlen Public Library in King of the Hill), to give two suggestions.
 So, this is a bit of missed opportunity here.

 On the positive side, Swampy, despite being a “Librarian as Failure,” is not a curmudgeon who shushes people like the unnamed librarian in the webcomic, Boyfriends.
 Still, we never see him doing any library tasks other than shelving books.
-He isn’t helping patrons like librarians, like the one in the webcomic, Diamond Dive, Miss Lovely in the Horrid Henry animated series, or the helpful animal librarian in the webcomic Tamberlane.
+He isn’t helping patrons like librarians, like the one in the webcomic, Diamond Dive, Lydia Lovely in the Horrid Henry animated series, or the helpful animal librarian in the webcomic Tamberlane.
 More than anything, Swampy is a bit like the book-stamping librarian in the one episode of Teen Titans Go!, but also like the rock-and-roll librarian, Ms. Osborne, in the one episode of The Replacements who replaces an older woman who shushes people.
-Even Mr. Sneillson, a curmudgeon librarian in an episode of Mysticons is more of a librarian than Swampy.
+Even Mr. Snellson, a curmudgeon librarian in an episode of Mysticons is more of a librarian than Swampy.
 Furthermore, the British wrestler-librarian in Totally Spies was more interesting and seemed to buck stereotypes more than Swampy.
-I suppose I could go into more detail and analysis, but I think I have covered this topic adequately enough at this point.
+I suppose I could go into more detail and analysis, but I think I have covered this topic adequately enough.

 Now, libraries show up again in the series, in the episode “Phineas and Ferb’s Quantum Boogaloo.”
 In that episode, Future Candace comes across a library in the alternate timeline and watches a video there, trying to understand what happened.
 When she learns what she has caused by meddling with the past she is terrified.
-In the episode, Jennifer Grey appears as a librarian named Arlene, who has one line, declaring that Future Candace needs to wear a lab coat.
+In the episode, Jennifer Grey appears as a librarian [dead link] named Arlene, who has one line, declaring that Future Candace needs to wear a lab coat.
 That’s about it.
 Apparently there is a library in another episode, but I’m not finished with the series yet, so I haven’t seen that episode.

 With that, my post comes to a close.
 Let me know if you have any further comments on this or if you’d like me to expand my analysis further, which I’d definitely be willing to do.
 Until next time!
 I’ll be taking a stroll to…a library, lol.
 Just watch this video from one of favorite series, Milo Murphy’s Law, which may be featured in a future post, and relax a little, after reading this post!